20 Jun Barcelona City Guide: Unique Things to Do in Barcelona

 Barcelona is the Catalan city on the eastern coast of Spain.
 Known for its food, architecture, and night lift, Barcelona is the perfect travel destination.
-There are so many amazing nooks and crannies to explore in this beach city that it can be overwhelming.
-I have created the Barcelona City Guide to help you figure out exactly what you can’t miss!
+There are so many amazing nooks and crannies to explore in this beautiful coastal city that it can be overwhelming.
+If you want to experience all Spain has to offer, then you MUST visit Barcelona.
+There is a magic in the city that is truly indescribable.
+To help you plan your adventure, I have created the Barcelona City Guide to help you figure out exactly what you can’t miss!

 Arc de Triomf

 Many of you have probably heard of the Arc de Triomphe in Paris.
 It is a famous Roman gate that is now a famous national monument.
 The story behind the Arcs de Triomphe is that every time the Roman Empire would conquer a new major city, they would erect an Arc to show that they have came and conquered.
 Pretty savage to think they killed a lot of people just to expand their empire and build a landmark.

 HOWEVER, this Arc was actually built in the late 1800s as an entrance to the World’s Fair that was being held in Barcelona.
 Even though Rome did conquer Spain, this arch was harmless and designed to bring more attention to the beauty of the city.
 Now, there is a park that surrounds the arch that you can spend the day hanging out in, watching children blow bubbles, and maybe going for a bike ride.